Georg Bätzing: Positions

 In 2019, Bätzing said that he would support a voluntary celibacy of priests.
 Bätzing supports the ordination of women in the Catholic church.

 He has supported the secular legalisation of civic marriage between homosexual people who are "faithful in their relationship".

 Bätzing is a proponent of intercommunion with Protestants and he gives the Holy Eucharist to any Protestant who asks for it.

-In 2021 he, told KNA on that he was "not happy" that the Vatican had now decided to participate so determinedly in the debate on blessings for homosexual couples.
+In 2021, he told KNA that he was "not happy" that the Vatican had now decided to participate so determinedly in the debate on blessings for homosexual couples.
 He added that "It suggests that one wants to end the ongoing controversial theological discussions [on the subject] in various parts of the World Church, including in Germany, as soon as possible".

 In March 2022, in an interview with Bunte, he stated that sex outside of marriage is not a sin and that same-sex relationships are "OK if it's done in fidelity and responsibility".

 In May 2022, Bätzing expressed disappointment that Pope Francis had not changed the teachings of the Catholic Church regarding homosexuality and women's ordination.
 Citing the public departure of Andreas Sturm, the former vicar general of the Diocese of Speyer who had left the Roman Catholic Church to join the German Old Catholic Church, Bätzing said that he too would consider leaving the church if he "got the impression that nothing would ever change."

 In November 2022, Bätzing spoke at a news conference at the end of a week of talks between Pope Francis and Vatican officials on one side, and all of Germany's bishops on the other.
 Their focus was on the progressive Synodal Path, a series of conferences of the Catholic Church in Germany to discuss a range of contemporary theological and organizational questions concerning the Catholic Church, as well as possible reactions to the sexual abuse crisis in the Catholic Church in Germany.
 "As far as the ordination of women is concerned, for example, (the Vatican's) view is very clear, that the question is closed.
 But the question exists and it has to be elaborated on and discussed," Bätzing said.
 "All these questions are on the table (of the German Synodal Path) and all attempts to cancel them will not have success," he said.
 "Popes have tried to say the question (of women priests) is closed but the fact is that the question exists.
 Many young women say 'a church that refuses all of this cannot be my church in the long run.'"

-In late August 2024, a week before the 2024 Thuringian state election, Georg Bätzing stated, that Christians could not vote for political parties like the Alternative for Germany.
+In late August 2024, a week before the 2024 Thuringian state election, Bätzing stated that Christians could not vote for political parties like the Alternative for Germany.